 The overcoming of temptations and trials builds confidence in God.
 Then, should we not rejoice in them?
 Every trial, every problem, affords a glorious opportunity to learn of the high calling to which God ever calls His own.
 They are precious opportunities to prove our faith in God!
 Our heavenly Father often ordains that we suffer for a season that we might be made perfect and worthy of His praise.
 Oh, how the true measure of one’s worth is brought out as he struggles through dark nights of sorrow and pain!
 When we are tried “so as by fire”, we learn to look to Him who has promised, “When you pass through the waters, I will be with you, and through the rivers, they shall not overwhelm you.
 When you walk through the fire, you shall not be burned.
 Neither shall the flame kindle upon you” (Isa.
 43:2).
 Through all our trials, our Father walks beside us, however dark may be the night.

 Dear friends, God proves us to show us who we really are, whether we are like the wise man who built his house upon the rock or the foolish man who built his house on sand.
 If we are wise, we will see our trials as stepping stones carefully designed by our Father to mold us more perfectly in His image.
 Knowing this, Peter joyfully counseled, “Beloved, do not be surprised at the fiery ordeal which is coming to try you, as though a strange thing is happening to you.
 Instead, rejoice, inasmuch as you are partakers of Christ’s sufferings.”
 We must endure the refiner’s fire in order to attain to the standard of holiness which fits us for the Master’s use.
-Peter, that dear old fire-tried apostle, desired “that the trying of your faith, much more precious than the trying of gold that perishes, though it is tried by fire, may be found worthy of praise and honor and glory at the revelation of Jesus Christ” (1Pet.
+Peter, that dear old fire-tried apostle, desired “that the trying of your faith, being much more precious than the trying of gold that perishes, though it is tried by fire, may be found worthy of praise and honor and glory at the revelation of Jesus Christ” (1Pet.
 1:7).